Jonathan Viera: Return to Las Palmas

 On 14 January 2015, Viera was loaned to Las Palmas until June.
 He contributed seven goals in 21 appearances, as his team returned to the top division after a 13-year absence.

 Viera signed a permanent three-year deal on 14 July 2015, for €900,000.

 Beijing Guoan

-On 19 February 2018, Viera joined Chinese Super League club Beijing Sinobo Guoan F.C. on a four-year contract for a fee of around €11 million.
+On 19 February 2018, Viera joined Chinese Super League club Beijing Sinobo Guoan on a four-year contract for a fee of around €11 million.
 The player acknowledged the transfer "took care" of his future, and Las Palmas retained a buy-back option in the future.
 On 7 April 2019, he was named the competition's Player of the Month for the previous month.

-Viera completed the second hat-trick of his career on 28 April 2019, by scoring three goals in a 4–1 home defeat of Dalian Yifang F.C. in the domestic league.
+Viera completed the second hat-trick of his career on 28 April 2019, by scoring three goals in a 4–1 home defeat of Dalian Yifang in the domestic league.
 In August, he was loaned to Las Palmas until the end of the year.

 Third spell at Las Palmas

 On 23 August 2021, Viera returned to Las Palmas on a five-year contract.
+He scored a personal best 14 goals in his first season, adding seven in the following for the runners-up who thus returned to the top tier.

+On 14 December 2023, the 34-year-old Viera left by mutual agreement.
+Shortly before that, he had briefly put his career on hold to take care of his sick wife.

+Almería

+On 6 February 2024, Viera joined top-flight Almería on a deal running until June 2025.
+On 15 July, however, after suffering relegation, he was allowed to terminate his link.